CraftAcademyLabs/ca_course/ionic/the_back-end.md

 ### Testing the endpoints - request specs

+Moving on with our specs.
+The Devise Token Auth gem gave us a lot of functionality.
+We can register an account, edit it and also delete the account altogether.
+We can also, of course, authenticate a user.

+We will focus on 2 parts of the application: Account Registration and User Authentication.

-First we need to add a helper method that will parse the server response body to JSON.
+First we need to add a helper method that will parse the server response body to a JSON object in order to be able to assert that the response is matching our expectations \(the server responds with a stringyfied JSON object\).
 Create a `support` folder in the `spec` folder.
 Add a new file named `response_json.rb`.
 In that file we will create a module that will parse the `response.body` to JSON and allow us to DRY out our request specs.

 !FILENAME spec/support/response\_json.rb